bo-rc/cs241/OS-Three-Easy-Pieces.md

 ### Conditions for Deadlocks

-Four conditions need to hold for a deadlock to occur [C+71]:
+Four conditions need to hold at once for a deadlock to occur [C+71]:
 * **Mutual exclusion**: Threads claimexclusive control of resources that they require (e.g., a thread grabs a lock).
 * **Hold-and-wait**: Threads hold resources allocated to them(e.g., locks